Occupational Health & Safety

 In the workplace, health and safety is a shared responsibility.

-What is a safety hazard?
+What is a Safety Hazard?

 Every workplace should have a system in place to identify, assess and control workplace hazards.

-What is an occupational health hazard?
+What is an Occupational Health Hazard?

 Occupational health hazards could be materials or conditions that can cause injuries and/or illness.
 These hazards can cause immediate and severe effects or slow and gradual injury.

-Some examples of occupational hazards include:
+Some examples of occupational hazards include but are not limited to:

-• Chemical (acid, solvents, paint)
+• Chemical (acid, cleaning products)

 • Biological (bacteria, viruses, dust, moulds)